-All submissions must be made online to facilitate rapid accessibility of paper to the peer reviewers.
+All submissions must be made online.
 Contributions will only be considered on the understanding that they are not under review for another publication at the same time.

 4. Speed of Peer Review

-The editors are committed to swift (but rigorous) editorial and peer review process.
-Therefore, unless exceptional circumstances, the Editors are committed to the following deadlines of the review process:
+The editors are committed to a speedy (but rigorous) editorial and peer review process and will strive to meet the following deadlines:

-- i) To inform author(s) no later than 3 weeks after their submission whether the article has been accepted for peer review process or not.
+- To inform the author(s) no later than 3 weeks after their initial submission whether or not the article has been accepted for the peer review process.

 5. Publication Ethics